When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 If “paper losses” exceed $3,000 in any given year, the excess losses can be carried over to subsequent years.
 In 2016, a year in which the market actually saw a double-digit gain, I tallied over $50,000 in losses early in the year, giving me over 15 years worth of $3,000 deductions from 2016 alone.

-A handful of timely transactions in prior years have saved me thousands of dollars already (I also harvested about $30,000 in losses in 2015), and those savings have the potential to continue to save me $1,300 or so per year for decades as long as my income keeps me in the upper tax brackets.
+A handful of timely transactions in prior years have saved me thousands of dollars already.
+I also harvested about $30,000 in losses in 2015 and over $150,000 thus far in 2020, and those savings have the potential to continue to save me $1,300 or so per year for many decades as long as my income keeps me in the upper tax brackets.

 Carryover losses can also be used to offset capital gains in the future in the event that I’d like to sell some funds to access cash from my investments in a taxable account.
 Every dollar of capital gains that would normally be taxed is offset by a dollar in tax losses previously harvested.